 One of the most well-known insurance companies in the local market is BUPA.
 It’s a widely-accepted insurance that I use for all my staff (a basic group plan).
 They seem to be quite happy with the coverage they receive through it.
 From what I gather, the major benefit for them is that they can pick which hospital they want to go and the queues for private insurance are significantly shorter than for social security patients.

-Other major players in the local insurance market include AXA, AIA, Aetna, MSH (their Asia Care Optimum plan would have been my 2nd choice), and PacificCross.
+Other major players in the local insurance market include AXA, AIA, Aetna, MSH, and PacificCross.
 In addition I recently also heard about TMB bank offering health insurance (though I’m not sure if that’s in fact one of the other insurers offering their coverage through them).

 A number of insurance brokers across the region provide offshore insurance coverage.
 Local brokers complain that those offers aren’t licensed to be sold in Thailand.
 The offshore brokers usually only provide services to expats and tend to keep a lower profile.
 I’m no lawyer, but I assume that means that in case of a dispute with the insurance company, you might not be able to pursue your claim in Thailand and have to take it to their jurisdiction in Hong Kong or France for example.